 The Graduate Education Committee will review the progress of each student every semester.
 After two semesters in the program (excluding summer semesters), the performance of the student in the core courses will be evaluated by the Graduate Education Committee, and a recommendation will be made to the full faculty.
-A student will ordinarily be recommended for Category I if the set of 8 core courses have been completed with grades of "B" or better.
-If the eight core courses have not yet been completed with grades of "B" or better, a recommendation will be made to the full faculty that the student be placed in Category IIa, IIb, or III.
+A student will ordinarily be recommended for Category I if the set of 8 core courses have a des of "B" or better, a recommended with grades of "B" or better, a recommendation will be considered with grades of "B" or better, a recommendation will be considered with grades of "B" or better, a recommendation will be considered with grades of "B" or better, a recommendation will be considered with grades of "B" or better, a recommendation will be considered with grades of the student in the core courses will be evaluated by the Graduate Education Committee, and a recommendation will be made to the full faculty.
+A student will ordinarily be recommended for Category I if the set of 8 core courses have a des faculty that the student be placed in Category IIa, IIb, or III.
 The final decision as to how the student will be categorized rests with the full faculty.